siddhesh/fortify-metrics/README.md

 ### Known limitations of fmetrics.so

 The `__builtin_object_size` builtin may get folded away early in some cases, thus eluding the plugin.
-These cases however are successes in both `__builtin_object_size` and `__builtin_dynamic_object_size`, so the meaning of the metrics should not change.
+These cases however are successes or failures (e.g. in handling of volatile expressions) in both `__builtin_object_size` and `__builtin_dynamic_object_size`, so the meaning of the metrics should not change.
 The percentage changes however may look different from the ideal case.

 ## fortify-metrics.py